kociumba/kompound/event/README.md

     // a subscriber has to match this signature subscriber :: proc(data: any, ctx_ptr: rawptr) {
         event, ok := data.(event_struct)
-        if !ok {/* generally this should never happend but you should still check */}
+        if !ok { /* generally this should never happen, but it's good practice to check */ }

         ctx := (^subscriber_context)(ctx_ptr)
         // use your context and perform subscriber work